Skills: One Agent Toolbox That Ends MCP Micromanagement

 • Grammar checking MCP

-Skills trigger based on need, not configuration.
+Skills trigger on need, not configuration.
 You can have 40, 50, even 100+ skills in a repository and they consume zero context until the moment you actually need them.

 Diagram comparing MCP configuration overhead versus Skills dynamic activation

-• No toggling - Skills activate automatically when relevant
+• No toggling.
+Skills activate automatically when relevant.

-• No context waste - Zero overhead until invoked
+• No context waste.
+Zero overhead until invoked.

-• No configuration per project - Same skills work everywhere
+• No configuration per project.
+Same skills work everywhere.

-• No accidental triggers - Well-written skills only activate when appropriate
+• No accidental triggers.
+Well-written skills only activate when appropriate.

 • It would consume context in every session